kenrector/sigma-cpv-kit/README.md

 The f00 version is Honeywell Release F00 from September 28, 1978.
 There are two f00 system configurations, a disk swapper and a rad swapper.

 These CP-V systems will run on any of the released simh versions, Classic simh V3.12, simh V4 and Open simh V4.1.
 Note that there is a difference in the command control language between the three simh versions.
+Also, simh V3.12 does not support attaching individual mux lines.

 ## Files